 Learn More and Support Black-owned businesses in Chattanooga

 Be sure to check out the educational videos about Juneteenth produced by the Black Arts and Ideas Festival.
-The Bessie Smith Cultural Center is a great resource to learn about African American history and culture in Chattanooga.
+The Bessie Smith Cultural Center's African American History Museum is a great resource to learn about African American history and culture in Chattanooga.

 In addition to these events, support Black-owned businesses in Chattanooga.
 This community-sourced list is continually updated.